Delay-Free Concurrency on Faulty Persistent Memory: -Delay Persistent Simulations

 We also further modify the recoverable CAS algorithm to create a version that has constant recovery time (instead of $O(P)$), and uses less space ($O(P)$ instead of $O(P^2)$).
 The pseudocode of our version of the recoverable CAS is given in Algorithm~\ref{alg:reccas}.
 This code also shows the tweaks that we do to the original recoverable CAS algorithm of Attiya \textit{et al.}.
-Also in the appendix, we give a more detailed description of how it works, and prove it satisfies strict linearizability.
+Also, in the full version of the paper~\cite{full}, we give a more detailed description of how it works, and prove it satisfies strict linearizability.
 Theorem~\ref{thm:reccas} summarizes the result.

 \begin{theorem} Algorithm \ref{alg:reccas} is a strictly linearizable, contention-delay free and recovery-delay free implementation of a recoverable CAS object. \end{theorem}